 The Association recognises right-of-use assets at the commencement date of the lease (i.e. the date the underlying asset is available for use).
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
-The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
+The cost of rightof-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
 Right-of-use assets are depreciated on a straight-line basis over the shorter of the lease term and the estimated useful lives of the assets, as follows:

-2023 2022 Plant and equipment 4 years 5 years
+2024 2023 Plant and equipment 4 years 4 years

-The right of use asset is also subject to impairment.
+The right of use assets are also subject to impairment.